🎉 Tickety V3 has now been released! Read more →

 PlaceholderDescription

-Roblox placeholders are available everywhere where member placeholders are available.
+Support hours placeholders are available where support-hours are configured.

 PlaceholderDescription